scando1993/thingsboard.github.io/docs/user-guide/integrations/ttn.md

 ## Overview
 TheThingsNetwork is LoRaWAN network designed for connecting your devices using LoRaWAN stack.
-After integrating TheThingsNetwork with the Thingsboard, you can connect, communicate, process and visualize data from devices in the Thingsboard IoT platform.
+After integrating TheThingsNetwork with the Pacificsoft, you can connect, communicate, process and visualize data from devices in the Pacificsoft IoT platform.

 ## TheThingsNetwork setup